 The expansion of Brazilian middle class has made it real estate’s target market, replacing wealthy international buyers who used to dominate the market in major cities like São Paulo and Rio de Janeiro.

-Developers like Cyrela (a develop with a 10% market share in São Paulo and 25% share in Rio de Janeiro) have shifted from luxury projects, to the “economic” and “middle” segments, i.e., to middle-class buyers.
+Developers like Cyrela (with a 10% market share in São Paulo and 25% share in Rio de Janeiro) have shifted from luxury projects, to the “economic” and “middle” segments, i.e., to middle-class buyers.

 Out of the 27,690 units launched by Cyrela in 2011, 7,155 units (26%) were for the super-economic segment, 9,690 units (35%) for the economic segment, and 1,500 units (5%) for the middle segment.

 In contrast 2,227 units (8%) were for the mid-high segment and 7,388 units (26%) for the high-end segment.
 In 2006, mid-high (48%) and luxury (5%) segments made up more than half of Cyrela’s launches.

 Brazil's housing deficit - the official term for those unhoused or very poorly housed - fell from 5.59 million housing units in 2007, to 5.24 million housing units in 2012, a reduction of 6.3%.
 The percentage decrease may actually be larger.
 The decline in housing shortage has been particularly noticeable in rural areas.
 However, the government has been less successful at reaching the very poorest families.

 Of course, Brazilians, especially the poor, find housing unaffordable partly because of the high property prices.
 In São Paulo, around 62% of families find it expensive to own a house, based on a study by the Inter-American Development Bank (IADB).

 The housing program Minha Casa Minha Vida (My House, My Life), launched in March 2009, was one of the popular federal government programs launched during former President Lula da Silva’s 8-year term.